 Available in more than 20 countries, notably in Europe and Australia, it is indicated for the treatment of growth failure stemming from various origins.

-Besides, Ipsen offers a number of other important solutions for patients with other debilitating or life-threatening conditions.
+Ipsen also offers a number of other important solutions for patients with other debilitating or life-threatening conditions.
 For instance, Decapeptyl® (triptorelin) is also approved for the treatment of central precocious puberty (CPP) endometriosis, uterine fibroma, and in vitro fertilization.

 PARTNERSHIPS WITH PATIENTS AND HEALTHCARE PROVIDERS